monstermax/freemining/README.md

 ## Farm Manager
 Tools for manage your rigs farm

+## Node Manager
+Tools for manage your fullnodes

 ## Pool Manager
-Tools for manage your fullnodes & mining pools
+Tools for manage your mining pools